j2ee-tutorial/java-tutorial/spring-boot-multi-module-project/README.md

 ## Build and Run

-For run the project using spring boot plugin use command below:<br/>
+For run the project using spring boot plugin use command below:<br>
 `mvn -pl my-app -am spring-boot:run`